 Use the Scraped Data Responsibly

 Scraping the web to acquire data is unavoidable in the present scenario.
-However, you should respect copyright laws while using the scraped data.
+However, you should respect copyright laws while using scraped data.
 Using the data for republishing it elsewhere is totally unacceptable and can be considered copyright infringement.
-While scraping, it is important that you check the source website’s TOS page to be on the safer side.
+While scraping, you must check the source website’s TOS page to be on the safer side.